SGGIRBS/terraform-appgw-module/README.md

 # terraform-appgw-module
-Creates an Azure Application Gateway and per listener WAF policies
+Creates:

+- Azure Application Gateway (Expects an existing VNet but not a subnet)
+- Key Vault (Includes certificate upload).
+- Managed Identity for App GW to Key Vault access.
+- Per site WAF polcies assigned to each listener.

+Work in progress.